 If you don’t have extra funds for this, be creative.
 Consider “craigslist” for free or used items or garage sales too.
 I have saved hundreds of dollars for my family on free “craigslist” items.
 To be successful for the “free” stuff, you need to check frequently and respond immediately; usually, five minutes or less has been my experience.

 Are you the “Ant and Grasshopper”?
 Do your planning bit by bit unless you are the weekend warrior type who gets it done in a flash!
 Provo to you, I say!

 For the rest of us…slow and steady wins the race!

-As you get started, keep a labeled evacuation kit and supplies for your pet.
+Keep a labeled evacuation kit and supplies for your pet as you get started.
 Make sure everyone knows where it is located and that it can easily be grabbed in an emergency.

 Your Pet Disaster Kit Should Include the following:

 - A leash, harness, or pet carrier large enough for your pet to stand and turn around in and a muzzle for any aggressive or defensive dog around others.
 Include a stake and tie-out for each dog.

 - A properly fitting leather or nylon collar with a securely affixed license tag (for dogs) and ID tag (listing your address and home number).

 - Microchip your pet for permanent identification, and keep your information current with the microchip company and your local animal shelter database.

 - Pet food and water are kept in transportable containers enough for one week.
 Preferably dry pet food.
 Include an unbreakable water bowl or dispenser and a sturdy food bowl or feeder.
-Include a manually operated can opener, and plastic can lid for canned food.
-Check out your local dollar or 99 cent store; you can find some supplies such as bowls, can opener, and other items.
+Include a manually operated can opener and plastic can lid for canned food.
+Check out your local dollar or 99-cent store; you can find some supplies such as bowls, can openers, and other items.

-- Copy of your current veterinary records, including rabies shots in a waterproof container or heavy-duty sealed baggie.
+- Copy your current veterinary records in a waterproof container or heavy-duty sealed baggie, including rabies shots.
 Proof of current vaccinations may be required by boarding facilities.